Houston's Line of Duty Firefighters

 Buried: Memorial Oaks Cemetery, Section 11, Plot 42, Space 3B

-The day of his death, Robert Reyes was assigned to work his shift at Fire House 15.
+The day of his death, Robert Reyes was assigned to work his shift at Fire House No. 15.
 Engine 15 responded to a car fire on Interstate 45.
-Before the crew arrived at the scene Robert fell to his death from the jump seat of Engine 15.
+Before the crew arrived at the scene, Robert fell to his death from the jump seat of Engine 15.

-Reyes spent 10 years working for the Federal Bureau of Investigation before joining the Houston Fire Department.
-His son, Robert Reyes followed in his dad’s footsteps.
-He was 6 years old when his dad died and in 2007 he joined the ranks of the Houston Fire Department.
+Reyes spent ten years working for the Federal Bureau of Investigation before joining the Houston Fire Department.
+His son, Robert, was six years old at the time of his father’s death.
+In 2007, Robert followed in his dad’s footsteps and joined the ranks of the Houston Fire Department.

 Back To Selection Page